SCAIRA Entrepreneur: Daniel Remón (Enrev)

 Tell us briefly about yourself and your background!

-I hold a degree in Mathematics and a degree in Industrial Engineering from the Universitat Politècnica de Catalunya (UPC).
-During the final years of my studies, I specialised in power electronics as a key tool for integrating renewable energy into the electricity grid, which led me to undertake an industrial PhD at Abengoa in Seville, focused on the impact of photovoltaic generation on power system stability.
-In 2017, I was awarded a PhD in Electrical Energy Systems by UPC.
+I hold a degree in Mathematics and Industrial Engineering from the Universitat Politècnica de Catalunya (UPC).
+During the final years of my studies, I specialised in power electronics as a key tool for integrating renewable energy into the electricity grid, and I continued along this path by undertaking an industrial PhD at Abengoa in Seville, focusing on the impact of photovoltaic generation on grid stability.
+I was ultimately awarded a PhD in Electrical Energy Systems by the UPC in 2017.

 How did you find out about SCAIRA?